TeslaNik/stratascratch-SQL/README.md

 # SQL Q&A Practice
 This repository contains SQL practice questions from [StrataScratch](https://www.stratascratch.com) written mainly in **PostgreSQL**.
-These questions span over easy, medium and hard levels.
+These questions span over easy, medium and hard levels with a greater focus on the hard-level questions.

 ## List of Questions
 | ID        | Title           | Difficulty  | Solution |